 Personal gain

-6. (1) A member may not, subject to item 2(e), use the position or privileges of being a member, or confidential information obtained as a member, for private gain or to improperly benefit another person.
+6. (1) A member may not use the position or privileges of being a member, or confidential information obtained as a member, for private gain or to improperly benefit another person.

 (2) Except with the prior consent of the House or a council, a member may not—